felipeangelimvieira/prophetverse/docs/index.md

     trend = \frac{C}{1 + \exp(-(kt + m'))}
     $$

     which are equivalent.
-The priors for those parameters $k$ and $m$ are chosen in a data driven way, so that they match the maximum and minimum value of the series.
+The priors for those parameters $k$ and $m'$ are chosen in a data driven way, so that they match the maximum and minimum value of the series.

 2. The capacity is also modelled as a random variable, and it's assumed constant.
+The user can pass the capacity prior as a parameter.
 3. One can set different prior distributions for the parameters of the model.
 The parameters also may be different for different groups of variables, which allows to force positive coefficients for some groups and not for others (with HalfNormal prior, for example).
 4. Changepoint interval is used instead of changepoint number.
 Motivation: as the timeseries evolve, a given changepoint number may have different meanings.
 For example, a changepoint number of 10 may be too much for a series with 100 observations, but too little for a series with 1000 observations.
 The changepoint interval may avoid this problem.
 5. The exogenous variable inputs are not scaled.
 They should be scaled prior to the model fitting, with sktime transfomers for example.